GDIAZ1106/Election_analysis/README.md

 3. Calculate the percentage of votes each candidate won
 4. Determine the winner of the election based on popular vote

 After the submission of the first information request.
-I have been requested to provide information related to the disclosure by county contiaining the following information>
+I have been requested to provide information related to the disclosure by county containing the following information>

 5. List of the counties involved in the election with their respective turnout.
 6. Percentage of turnout that each county have